WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 This content type consists of the concatenation of the following items:

-1. The ASCII characters "sxg1-b1" followed by a 0 byte, to serve as a file signature.
+1. The ASCII characters "sxg1-b2" followed by a 0 byte, to serve as a file signature.
 This is redundant with the MIME type, and recipients that receive both MUST check that they match and stop parsing if they don't.

    Note: As this is a snapshot of a draft of
    {{?I-D.yasskin-http-origin-signed-responses}}, it uses a distinct file signature.
+1. 2 bytes storing a big-endian integer `fallbackUrlLength`.
+1. `fallbackUrlLength` bytes holding a `fallbackUrl`, which MUST be an absolute URL with a scheme of "https".

+   Note: The byte location of the fallback URL is intended to remain invariant across versions of the `application/signed-exchange` format so that parsers encountering unknown versions can always find a URL to redirect to.

+   Issue: Should this fallback information also include the method?
 1. 3 bytes storing a big-endian integer `sigLength`.
-If this is larger than 16kB, parsing MUST fail.
+If this is larger than 16384 (16*1024), parsing MUST fail.
 1. 3 bytes storing a big-endian integer `headerLength`.
-If this is larger than 512kB, parsing MUST fail.
+If this is larger than 524288 (512*1024), parsing MUST fail.
 1. `sigLength` bytes holding the `Signature` header field's value ({{signature-header}}).
-1. `headerLength` bytes holding the signed headers, the canonical serialization ({{canonical-cbor}}) of the CBOR representation of the request and response headers of the exchange represented by the `application/signed-exchange` resource ({{cbor-representation}}), excluding the `Signature` header field.
+1. `headerLength` bytes holding `signedHeaders`, the canonical serialization ({{canonical-cbor}}) of the CBOR representation of the request and response headers of the exchange represented by the `application/signed-exchange` resource ({{cbor-representation}}), excluding the `Signature` header field.